groovybits/rscap/README.md

 [![Rust](https://github.com/groovybits/rscap/actions/workflows/rust.yml/badge.svg?branch=main)](https://github.com/groovybits/rscap/actions/workflows/rust.yml)

+## Overview

-An experiment researching Rust and efficiency at handling high rates of streaming MpegTS and SMPTE2110 for Broadcast Monitoring usage.
-Distribute an PCap sourced MpegTS/SMPTE2110 multcast network stream and send metrics with image assets and stream metadata to Kafka.
-Capture the TS/SMPTE2110 using pcap with filter rules for specifying which stream ip and port.
-Validate the stream for conformance
-Send metrics to Kafka if requested for long-term storage.
+This project is an experiment researching Rust and its efficiency at handling high rates of streaming MpegTS and SMPTE2110 for broadcast monitoring usage.
+The goal is to distribute a PCap-sourced MpegTS/SMPTE2110 multicast network stream and send metrics with image assets and stream metadata to Kafka.
+The project captures the TS/SMPTE2110 using pcap with filter rules for specifying the stream IP and port, and validates the stream for conformance.
+If requested, metrics are sent to Kafka for long-term storage.

-Gstreamer support with --features gst `make build_gst` for using Gstreamer for stream demuxing/decoding.
-Currently `--extract-images` will extract images from the stream and save them to disk or send them off to a kafka feed as base64 with json metadata.
+Gstreamer support is available with the `--features gst` flag (`make build_gst`) for using Gstreamer for stream demuxing/decoding.
+Currently, `--extract-images` will extract images from the stream and save them to disk or send them off to a Kafka feed as base64 with JSON metadata.
 See [scripts/probe.sh](src/bin/probe.sh) for examples of how to use RsCap in a common use case.

-# The probe client
+## The Probe Client

-- The [src/bin/probe.rs](src/bin/probe.rs) takes MpegTS or SMPTE2110 via Packet Capture and publishes batches of the MpegTS 188 / SMPTE2110 sized byte packets to a ZeroMQ socket it binds with PUSH.
+The [src/bin/probe.rs](src/bin/probe.rs) takes MpegTS or SMPTE2110 via Packet Capture and publishes batches of the MpegTS 188 / SMPTE2110 sized byte packets to a ZeroMQ socket it binds with PUSH.
 The probe has zero copy of the pcap buffers for the life cycle.
-Analyze the MpegTS (and someday SMPTE2110 streams WIP: needs development and testing to completely optimize the behavior).
+It analyzes the MpegTS (and someday SMPTE2110 streams, which is a work in progress and needs development and testing to completely optimize the behavior).

-## Configuration with environment variables using [.env](.env.example)
+## Configuration with Environment Variables

-Use .env and/or command line args to override the default/env variables.
+Use `.env` and/or command line args to override the default/env variables.
+See [.env.example](.env.example) for an example configuration.

-## RsCap RPM available for CentOS 7 with Gstreamer support
+## RsCap RPM for CentOS 7 with Gstreamer Support

-[specs/rscap.spec](specs/rscap.spec) Builds for CentOS 7 with all the Gstreamer build dependencies handled for you.
+[specs/rscap.spec](specs/rscap.spec) builds for CentOS 7 with all the Gstreamer build dependencies handled for you.

 ```
 rpmbuild -bb specs/rscap.spec
 ```

-## Building and executing Rscap + Gstreamer dependencies
+## Building and Executing RsCap with Gstreamer Dependencies

-RsCap + Gstreamer Install script: [scripts/install.sh](scripts/install.sh) for Gstreamer + deps setup Linux CentoOS 7 and MacOS into /opt/rscap contained directory.
+- RsCap + Gstreamer Install script: [scripts/install.sh](scripts/install.sh) for Gstreamer + deps setup on Linux CentOS 7 and macOS into the `/opt/rscap` contained directory.
-RsCap Compile script: [scripts/compile.sh](scripts/compile.sh) for RsCap build using Gstreamer setup in /opt/rscap.
+- RsCap Compile script: [scripts/compile.sh](scripts/compile.sh) for RsCap build using Gstreamer setup in `/opt/rscap`.

 ```text
 # Install RsCap w/gstreamer in /opt/rscap/ (MacOS or CentOS 7)